The Neurodivergent Mind

 brain indicating neurodivergent traits

-Many thoughtful, high-functioning adults discover that their minds don’t quite work the way the world expects.
+Many thoughtful, high-achieving adults discover that their minds don’t quite work the way the world expects.
 You may identify with ADHD, obsessive thoughts or compulsive reassurance patterns (OCD), or traits of being a Highly Sensitive Person (HSP).

 At Mighty Acorn Therapy in Parker, Colorado, I help neurodivergent adults and teens understand their minds, reduce overwhelm, and build lives that work with their brains instead of constantly fighting them.